lbaile21/LastAliveTerminal/README.md

   alongside an unrelated change may be due to code alignment shifts rather than the change itself; re-run with the suspected change reverted to confirm.

+### Profiling Tools

+A benchmark tells you *whether* something got faster; a profiler tells you *why*.
+Reach for one of these when a benchmark surprises you or when you need to find a hotspot before optimizing:

+- **Sampling profilers** (`perf`, Instruments, `py-spy`, `async-profiler`) for low-overhead, production-safe call-stack attribution.
+Good first choice when you do not yet know where time is going.
+- **Tracing profilers** (Chrome tracing, `dtrace`, `bpftrace`) when you need ordered event timelines or want to correlate work across threads.
+- **Allocation profilers** (heaptrack, `memray`, pprof's alloc profile) when GC pressure or peak memory is the suspected culprit rather than CPU time.
+- **Flame graphs** to summarize sampled stacks at a glance; wide plateaus are usually more actionable than tall narrow spikes.

+Whatever tool you pick, run it against a release build with debug symbols retained — stripped binaries produce unreadable stacks, and debug builds produce profiles that do not reflect shipped behavior.

 ## Accessibility